andriuskv/veery/README.md

 # Veery

-A music player that allows users to upload and play various format audio files as well as videos and playlists imported from YouTube.
+An audio player that allows users to upload and play various format audio files as well as videos and playlists from YouTube.

 [View project](https://andriuskv.github.io/veery)